proplot-dev/proplot/docs/why.rst

 file in the location given by `~proplot.config.Configurator.user_file` (this is usually ``$HOME/.proplot/proplotrc``) or by adding ``proplotrc`` files to either the current directory or any parent directory.
 Adding files to parent directories can be useful when working in projects with lots of subfolders.
-See the :ref:`user guide <ug_proplotrc>` for details.

 ProPlot also automatically registers colormaps, color cycles, colors, and font files stored in the ``cmaps``,  ``cycles``, ``colors``, and ``fonts`` folders in the location given by `~proplot.config.Configurator.user_folder` (this is usually ``$HOME/.proplot``).
 You can save colormaps and color cycles to these folders simply by passing ``save=True`` to `~proplot.constructor.Colormap` and `~proplot.constructor.Cycle`.
-To explicitly register objects stored in these folders, or to register arbitrary input arguments, you can use `~proplot.config.register_cmaps`, `~proplot.config.register_cycles`, `~proplot.config.register_colors`, or `~proplot.config.register_fonts`.
+To manually register these files, or to register arbitrary input arguments, you can use `~proplot.config.register_cmaps`, `~proplot.config.register_cycles`, `~proplot.config.register_colors`, or `~proplot.config.register_fonts`.

 Links
 -----

+* For the ``proplotrc`` file,
+  see :ref:`this page <ug_proplotrc>`.
-* For importing custom colormaps, see :ref:`this page <ug_cmaps_dl>`.
+* For registering colormaps,
+  see :ref:`this page <ug_cmaps_dl>`.
-* For importing custom color cycles, see :ref:`this page <ug_cycles_dl>`.
+* For registering color cycles, see :ref:`this page <ug_cycles_dl>`.
-* For importing custom colors, see :ref:`this page <ug_colors_user>`.
+* For registering colors,
+  see :ref:`this page <ug_colors_user>`.
-* For importing custom fonts,
+* For registering fonts,
   see :ref:`this page <ug_fonts_user>`.